intellectivelab/docs.intellectivelab.com/_docs/tutorials/configuration-tutorials/unity-configuration-basics-react.md

 Connector is the configuration of the "view" of the information (properties, metadata, objects, etc.) from the datasource that will be used by Unity for actions.

-Each Connector has `ID` for further linking, Connector `Type`, linked `Datasource`, max number of returned results `Result Limit` and other parameters:
+Each Connector has `ID` for further linking, Connector Type, linked `Datasource`, max number of returned results `result_limit` and other parameters:

 ![Connectors](unity-configuration-basics-react/images/image12.png)